loverajoel/jstips/CONTRIBUTING.md

 **Tip sended** -> **Tip in review** -> **Tip Approved**

 When you send a tip, this has to pass the review process, while, the tip is in review status will have `under review` label.
-When X persons made the review and give his :shipit:`:shipit:` the tip is `ready to merge`.
+When 3 persons made the review and give his :shipit:`:shipit:` the tip is `ready to merge`.